semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

   npm run migrate
 ```

-This job tests two things: that the container connects to the database (`ping`) and that it can create the tables (`migrate`).
+This job tests two things: that the container connects to the database (`ping`) and can create the tables (`migrate`).
 Obviously, we’ll need a database for this to work; fortunately, we have `sem-service`, which lets us start database engines like MySQL, Postgres, or MongoDB with a single command[^sem-service].

-[^sem-service]: For the complete list of services sem-service can manage check: [https://docs.semaphoreci.com/ci-cd-environment/sem-service-managing-databases-and-services-on-linux/](https://docs.semaphoreci.com/ci-cd-environment/sem-service-managing-databases-and-services-on-linux/?utm_source=ebook&utm_medium=pdf&utm_campaign=cicd-docker-kubernetes-semaphore)
+[^sem-service]: For the complete list of services, sem-service can manage check: [https://docs.semaphoreci.com/ci-cd-environment/sem-service-managing-databases-and-services-on-linux/](https://docs.semaphoreci.com/ci-cd-environment/sem-service-managing-databases-and-services-on-linux/?utm_source=ebook&utm_medium=pdf&utm_campaign=cicd-docker-kubernetes-semaphore)

 Finally, add a third job called “Integration test” and type these commands: